smilevideo/lostnfound/README.md

 Demo deployed here: https://lostnfound.now.sh/

 ## Calculation Modes
-- <strong>Nearest:</strong> The closest multiple to your target bpm
+- <strong>Nearest:</strong> Default mode.
+The closest multiple to your target bpm
 (minimizes absolute value of difference)

 - <strong>Upper Limit:</strong> The largest multiple that is less than your target bpm